Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-Through their gauge and/or other induced interactions, these relativistic particles $\bar \ell \ell$ including sterile particles and other particles beyond the SM, are quickly thermalised at a very high temperature $T_{\rm RH}$, due to their high number and energy densities.
-The local thermalization time scale is very short than the expansion time scale $\tau_{_H}=H^{-1}$, and thus the local thermal equilibrium (LTE) is built.
+Through their gauge and other induced interactions, these relativistic particles $\bar \ell \ell$ including sterile particles and other particles beyond the SM interact with each other.
+They are quickly thermalised at a very high temperature $T$, due to their high number and energy densities.
+The local thermalisation time scale is much shorter than the expansion time scale $\tau_{_H}=H^{-1}$, and thus the local thermal equilibrium is built.